ravindraramavath/CTRI-COVID19/README.md

 * Age To
 * Gender
 * Estimated Duration of Trial

+## Added fields
+Additional columns have been added for 'type of intervention' (What) and 'on whom' the trial is being conducted (Who).

 ## Licence
 This data and files are  available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).